zumasys/docs/site/jbase/record-locking/locking-models/README.md

 include jabba.h
 obj = new object("$lock")
 print obj->$tojson(JABBA_TOJSON_VERBOSE)
-print "The current locking strategy is: ": obj->setstrategy("")->lock_strategy
+print "The current locking strategy is: ":obj->setstrategy("")->lock_strategy
 ```

 The other advantage is, if jDLS is not running then the object returned will result in:

 ```
 {
-    "errmsg":"Error. jDLS is not active",
+    "errmsg":"Warning: jDLS is not active",
     "lock_strategy":"OS based locks",
     "lock_strategy_int":-1,
     "session_id":"",